ClaretAnderson/Formula_Stability/README.md

 ## Learning Objectives:

-- Understand the challenges of traditional packaging compatibility testing.
+- Understand the challenges of traditional formula stability testing.
-- Explore the potential benefits of ML in packaging development.
+- Explore the potential benefits of ML in cosmetic product development.
-- Implement and evaluate different ML models for compatibility prediction.
+- Implement and evaluate different ML models for stability prediction.
 - Analyze the results and interpret the model's performance.
 - Gain practical experience with ML tools and libraries.

 ## Project Deliverables:

-- Python code demonstrating ML-based compatibility prediction.
+- Python code demonstrating ML-based stability prediction.
 - Simulated data for training and testing the model.
 - Analysis of the model's accuracy and efficiency.
 - Documentation of the project methodology and results.